jethrocarr/pupistry/README.md

     Tip: Run pupistry diff to see what changed since the last artifact version

-Note that artifact builds are done from the upstream git repos, so if you have made changes, remember to git push first before generating.
+Note that artifact builds are done from the upstream Git repos, so if you have made changes, remember to `git push` first before generating.
 The tool will remind you if it detects nothing has changed since the last run.

 Once your artifact is built, you can double check what has changed in the